Antoine Winfield Jr.: 2024

 On March 5, 2024, the Tampa Bay Buccaneers placed the franchise tag on Winfield that was an offer of one–year, $17.12 million.
 On May 13, 2024, the Tampa Bay Buccaneers signed Winfield to a four–year, $84.10 million contract extension that includes $45 million guaranteed upon signing and an initial signing bonus of $20 million, making him the highest paid defensive back in league history.

 He entered training camp slated to remain as the Buccaneers' de facto starting free safety.
 Head coach Todd Bowles chose named him the starting free safety to begin the season and paired him with strong safety Jordan Whitehead.

 On September 8, 2024, Winfield started in the Buccaneers' home-opener against the Washington Commanders and had seven combined tackles (four solo) before exiting at the end of the fourth quarter of their 37–20 victory after injuring his foot.
 It was confirmed that Winfield had injured his ankle and remained inactive for the next four games (Weeks 2–5).
 On October 13, 2024, Winfield returned from his injury and made four solo tackles while also scoring his first career touchdown when Tykee Smith and Zyon McCollum forced a fumble by wide receiver Chris Olave, which led to a fumble recovery by Winfield that he returned 58–yards return by Winfield during a 51–27 victory at the New Orleans Saints.
 In Week 9, he collected a season-high 12 combined tackles (five solo) during a 30–24 loss at the Kansas City Chiefs.
 After injuring his ankle, Winfield would subsequently miss the last four games (Weeks 15–18) of the 2024 NFL season.
 He ended the season with a total of 60 combined tackles (34 solo), three pass deflections, two sacks, one fumble recovery, and a touchdown in nine games and nine starts.
 He received an overall grade of 56.8 from Pro Football Focus, which ranked 126th among 171 qualifying safeties in 2024.

+2025

+In the 2025 season, Winfield Jr. had 93 total tackles (53 solo), one sack, two interceptions, eight passes defended, one forced fumble, and one fumble recovery.
+He earned Pro Bowl honors for the second time in his career.